-- i) 10 shots per competitor - ii) One target for each team member - iii) Each shot to be fired on command from the Range Officer as follows: - aa) 'Load' each competitor loads his arm and assumes the 'Ready' position - bb) 'Aim' given when all competitors are seen to be in the 'Ready' position - cc) 'Fire' following which competitors have 10 seconds in which to fire. - iv) Misfires count as zero - v) Ties decided as with MLAIC team events.
+- i) 10 shots per competitor (each shot counts)- Misfires count as zero - ii) One target for each team member - iii) Each shot to be fired on command from the Range Officer as follows: - aa) 'Load' each competitor loads his arm and assumes the 'Ready' position - bb) 'Aim' given when all competitors are seen to be in the 'Ready' position - cc) 'Fire' following which competitors have 10 seconds in which to fire. - iv) Ties decided as per MLAIC team events rules.